tutek1/DTLabs/02_Player/lab02.md

     pass
 ```
 > aside positive
 > We could have chosen `CharacterBody3D` instead of `Node3D` for the `camera_target` variable, because our camera will follow the player.
 However, it is always a good idea to use the **highest possible parent class** in the inheritance chain.
-In our case it is the `Node3D` class, since it stores 3D **position/rotation/scale** and allows the camera to follow any 3D object (it will come in handy ;) )
+In our case it is the `Node3D` class, since it stores 3D **position/rotation/scale** and allows the camera to follow any 3D object (we will use this later on ;) )

 #### Follow the player
 Now we need to implement the `_follow_target()` function.
 The camera should **smoothly follow** the player across multiple frames.
 If this rings a bell, it’s because linear interpolation (**lerp**) is ideal for this task.
-We used it when we wanted to rotate the player in the direction of their movement.
+We used it when we wanted to rotate the player in the direction of movement.

 To change the position of a `Node3D` node (`Camera3D` class also inherits from it), we can modify the property/variable `position`.
 We did the same with rotation in the `_rotate_player()` function.

 > aside negative
-> The `position` variable handles the local position of a node.
+> The `position` variable stores the **local position** of a node.
 You can think of it as an offset from the parent node.
 >
-> If you want to change the location of a node in relation to the scene root you can use `global_position` instead.
+> If you want to change the location of a node in relation to the scene root you can use the variable `global_position` instead.

 If we put all of this together, the resulting line will be:
 ```GDScript
 position = lerp(position, camera_target.position, follow_speed * delta)
 ```
-You can think of it as moving the current `position` a bit closer to the `camera_target.position` every frame with a set speed.

 > aside positive
+> You can think of it as moving the current `position` a bit closer to the `camera_target.position` every frame with a set speed.

-> Remember to drag the `Player` node into the `Camera Target` property in the **Inspector**.
+The last step we need to do, before trying it out, is to **drag** the `Player` node from the **scene hierarchy** into the `Camera Target` property in the **Inspector** of the `Camera3D`.

 #### Adding an offset
 Try running the game.
 You might notice that the camera does indeed smoothly follow the player.
 The problem is that it goes inside the player.
 The solution is to add an **offset**, which will dictate how far away the camera should stay from the player.